Rose Tynan

-Rose Tynan (born 20 March 1997) is a field hockey player from New Zealand.
+Rose Tynan (born 20 March 1997) is a New Zealand field hockey player.

 Personal life

 Rose Tynan was born and raised in Auckland, New Zealand.

 She is the granddaughter of Jack Tynan, who also played field hockey and captained the Black Sticks.

 Career

 Black Sticks

 Rose Tynan made her debut for the Black Sticks in 2022, during the Trans–Tasman series in Auckland.
 Following her debut, she was named in the squad for the FIH World Cup in Amsterdam and Terrassa, as well as the Commonwealth Games in Birmingham.